-Figure 15 highlights the main changes in the ingredients of EASM seasonal progression (during the climatological Mei Yu stage) between the two composites, by showing anomalies of relevant quantities (high-lat years - low-lat years), with frontal locations and anomalous low-level wind vectors also indicated in all panels.
+Figure 15 highlights the main changes in the ingredients of EASM seasonal progression (during the climatological Mei Yu stage) between the two composites by showing anomalies of relevant quantities (high-lat years - low-lat years), with frontal locations and anomalous low-level wind vectors also indicated in all panels.
 The frontal displacement between the composites over eastern China is accompanied by anticyclonic anomalous flow, visible between China and Japan.
-The Yangtze river region lies to the western side of this circulation.
+The Yangtze River region lies to the western side of this circulation.
 As a result, that region experiences a more pronounced southerly component of the low-level flow towards the EASMF in high-lat years.

-The low-level circulation differences between the two composites are associated with changes in the upper-level flow, as indicated by the anomalies in geopotential height at 500 hPa, shown in Figure 15a, with a positive region centred between eastern China and Japan.
-This anomaly is linked to a different location of the WNPSH, shifted to the north (see the 576 dam contour) in the high-lat years, together with a less pronounced midlatitude trough see 564 dam.
-This difference in the upper-level midlatitude flow is further highlighted in Figure 15b, which shows a more pronounced STWJ trough over East Asia in low-lat years see 28 m s-1 contours, with the jet core moving further south and intensifying, as reflected by the dipole in the wind speed anomalies.
-The northward shift in the location of the WNPSH in high-lat years is similar to that displayed by the EASMF.
-This is consistent with the results presented in Section 3.3, that show how a frontogenetic flow is favoured on the northern side of the WNPSH.
+The low-level circulation differences between the two composites are associated with changes in the upper-level flow, as indicated by the anomalies in geopotential height at 500 hPa, shown in Fig. 15a, with a positive region centred between eastern China and Japan.
+This anomaly is linked to a different location of the WNPSH, shifted to the north (see the 576 dam contour) in the high-lat years, together with a less pronounced mid-latitude trough (see 564 dam).
+This difference in the upper-level mid-latitude flow is further highlighted in Fig. 15b, which shows a more pronounced STWJ trough over East Asia in low-lat years (see 28 m s^{-1} contours), with the jet core moving further south and intensifying, as reflected by the dipole in the wind speed anomalies.
+The northward shift in the location of the WNPSH in highlat years is similar to that displayed by the EASMF.
+This is consistent with the results presented in Sect.
+3.3, which show how a frontogenetic flow is favoured on the northern side of the WNPSH.

-A SE-NW oriented dipole centred at the latitude of the low-lat years front is visible in the IWV anomalies (Figure 15c).
-This is a consequence of the difference in frontal location between the two composites and of the consequent low-level circulation, as the moist air on the southern side of the front reaches higher latitudes over eastern China in high-lat years.
-This panel also highlights that maximum IWV values beyond 54 kg m-2 are locally present at a considerably higher latitude in high-lat years, near the Yangtze river region.
-This is consistent with the stronger southerly flow in high-lat years, that advects moist and warm air poleward from the tropics, all the way to the EASMF.
-Figure 15d contains a θ_e dipole that is very similar to the IWV one in Figure 15c, also indicating that moist and warm (i.e., high- θ_e) air travels further north in high-lat years.
-The contour lines in Figure 15d indicate θ_e values representative of the advection of southerly warm and northerly cool air towards the front; 324 K at 700 hPa and 352 K at 925 hPa, respectively.
-The pressure levels of those two θ_e contours differ from each other, and from the level at which θ_e anomalies are computed (850 hPa), because they refer to the cores of the related airstreams.
-These contours confirm the larger northward extension of warm air in high-lat years (see the 352 K contour extending beyond 30° N) and also highlight a more intrusive southward advection of cool air in low-lat years (see the 324 K contour extending down to 35° N).
+A SE-NW oriented dipole centred at the latitude of the low-lat-year front is visible in the IWV anomalies (Fig. 15c).
+This is a consequence of the difference in frontal location between the two composites and of the consequent low-level circulation as the moist air on the southern side of the front reaches higher latitudes over eastern China in high-lat years.
+This panel also highlights that maximum IWV values beyond 54 kg m^{-2} are locally present at a considerably higher latitude in high-lat years, near the Yangtze River region.
+This is consistent with the stronger southerly flow in high-lat years that advects moist and warm air poleward from the tropics, all the way to the EASMF.
+Figure 15d contains a θ_e dipole that is very similar to the IWV one in Fig. 15c, also indicating that moist and warm (i.e. high- θ_e) air travels further